mohamedaz025/assila-privacy/Privacy-Policy.md

 ## Collection of Routine Information

-This [["website" or "app"]] track basic information about their [["visitors" or "users"]].
+This [["https://assilatours-web.web.app/" or "app"]] track basic information about their [["1.0.0" or "users"]].
 This information includes, but is not limited to, IP addresses, [["browser" or "app"]] details, timestamps and referring pages.
-None of this information can personally identify specific [["visitors" or "user"]] to this [["website" or "app"]].
+None of this information can personally identify specific [["1.0.0" or "user"]] to this [["https://assilatours-web.web.app/" or "app"]].
 The information is tracked for routine administration and maintenance purposes.

 ## Cookies

-Where necessary, this [["https://assilatours-web.web.app/" or "app"]] uses cookies to store information about a visitor’s preferences and history in order to better serve the [["1.0.0" or "user"]] and/or present the [["visitor" or "user"]] with customized content.
+Where necessary, this [["https://assilatours-web.web.app/" or "app"]] uses cookies to store information about a visitor’s preferences and history in order to better serve the [["1.0.0" or "user"]] and/or present the [["1.0.0" or "user"]] with customized content.

 ## Advertisement and Other Third Parties